JunyuKuang/HeartRate/README.md

 # HeartRate

-Use Apple Watch senser to monitor heart rates.
+Use Apple Watch sensor to monitor heart rates.

 ## Features